Architecture of Vienna

 The Chapel Bar is a highlight of our trip.
 Part of me doesn’t want to spoil the hunt for those who may end up in search of this hidden spot.
 The other part wants to spill all the details.
 The Chapel Bar makes you work for your cocktail.
 Suspend your disbelief.
 It’s worth finding.

 A touch of biblical theater adorns the cocktail menu at The Chapel Bar.
-Think sins, plagues, and 80s Top 40 hits with drinks like ‘A Snake in Paradise—Adam Always Blames Eve’ which combines Bacardi Anejo Cuatro Rum, cloudy apple juice, lime, and Old Judge Falernum.
+Think sins, plagues, and 80s Top 40 hits with drinks like ‘A Snake in Paradise—Adam Always Blames Eve’, which combines Bacardi Anejo Cuatro Rum, cloudy apple juice, lime, and Old Judge Falernum.
 And the ‘Phil Collins—I can feel it coming in the air tonight, Oh Lord’ concoction made with Bombay Sapphire London Dry Gin, elderflower liqueur, pink grapefruit, and club soda.

 The artistry of the drinks lives up to the wild descriptions.
 Ella’s drink is enclosed within a mini-birdcage and we see someone sipping from what looks like a red Christian Louboutin stiletto.
 Although it was pretty dark, it could’ve been a Jimmy Choo.
 Whoever is responsible for creating these clandestine cocktails, I need to meet you.
 You are my creative god.